LHS 1678: LHS 1678 A

-LHS 1678 A occupes an unusual position in the HR diagram.
+LHS 1678 A occupies an unusual position in the HR diagram.
 It is located in a narrow position in the diagram, characterized by a gap in the lower main sequence.
 This gap, which can be more accurately described as a deficit of stars, is associated with a transition from partially convective interiors to fully convective interiors in red dwarfs.

 The star has little variability in its brightness, no signs of starspots or stellar flares have been found during two months of observations.
 It also shows no signs of magnetic activity.

 LHS 1678 B

 The secondary companion is a probable brown dwarf, sometimes called LHS 1678 B, that has been detected through long-baseline astrometry from RECONS.
 Observations from the Very Large Telescope's NaCo adaptive optics rule out any companion with a mass larger than at a projected separation larger than 5 astronomical units.
 The companion has been not observed directly.
 It may be instead a Jovian planet, but the astrometric monitoring data indicates that it is likely a brown dwarf.
 The possibility of the companion to be a white dwarf is ruled out by the astrometry and radial velocity of the system.
 It is more likely in or below the hydrogen burning limit, but is nature remains uncertain.

 The nearest star to the system is Alpha Caeli, at a distance of 3.3 light-years.
 Alpha Caeli is also the brightest star in Caelum.